Charol Shakeshaft

-Charol Shakeshaft is an educational researcher noted for her studies on sexual abuse of students by school staff.
+Charol Shakeshaft (born 1949) is an educational researcher noted for her studies on sexual abuse of students by school staff.
 She co-authored a four-year study on sexual abuse at school, which first appeared in March 1995, in the educational journal Phi Delta Kappan.
 Shakeshaft was chair of the Educational Leadership Department at Virginia Commonwealth University until 2017.

 Shakeshaft was commissioned by the Department of Education to review the available literature on sexual misconduct with students by public school employees, and published her findings in 2004.